GSpratt97/Engineering76FinalProject/Readme.md

 To create a Gherkin statement a .feature file will need to be created in the resources directory (there are already plenty of example files) following the 'Given, When, Then' structure.
 A step definition class linked to this Cucumber statement can then be created to define what each step should do, using the POM to enhance the tests.

-Here is an example of a test case using Gherkin syntax and Java
+Here is an example of a test case using Gherkin syntax and Java to log into the website as a trainer:

 ```gherkin
   # Gherkin